 Sports journalist Jonny Gould (scientific qualifications not stated but claims his authority derives from him being brought up in Birmingham) makes a cheap shot “Climate Change, Global Warming or whatever they’re calling it this week” and that a 1C rise in 150 years is insignificant (tell that to residents of low lying states such as Bangladeshis and Maldivians).
 Sunday Times columnist Rod Liddle (B.A. in social psychology) argues climate scientists have an industry to fund, whilst ignoring much wealthier industries with vested interests to deny climate science.

-We hear how volcanoes emit more CO2 than man [untrue]; how human emissions of CO2 are tiny [misleading]; how the world has cooled since 1998 [untrue – and 2016 has been confirmed to be the warmest year on the instrument record by a long way, after records being set in 2014 and 2015]; and how the antarctic ice is expanding [whilst ignoring all the other lines of evidence supporting warming].
+We hear how volcanoes emit more CO2 than man [untrue]; how human emissions of CO2 are tiny [misleading]; how the world has cooled since 1998 [untrue – and 2016 has been confirmed to be the warmest year on the instrument record by a long way, after records being set in 2014 and 2015, with 2017 the warmest non-El Nino year on record]; and how the antarctic ice is expanding [whilst ignoring all the other lines of evidence supporting warming].
 The BBC fail to challenge an interview a woman from Florida who claimed rises in sea level are too small to measure.
 She poses an alternative explanation followed by a rhetorical “but what do I know”.
 Yes, exactly.

 We get a “Gish gallop” of the usual mishmash of lies, myths, logical fallacies, and strawman arguments to undermine the science and reduce public willingness to take action.
 The moderators and participants of the debate are unable, or unwilling, to challenge their assertions which then stick in the mind of the audience as fact.
 On rare occasions, a well meaning comedian, businessperson, or commentator may challenge the nonsense but usually to little effect.
 Those with humanities degrees appear to think that rhetoric is enough to “win” arguments, or at least create “reasonable doubt”.
 In science, it’s empirical evidence that wins arguments, not the confidence of ignorance.